When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Relaxation is key to falling asleep fast.
-Becoming relaxed prepares your body and mind to drift off to sleep.
-Several activities in particular can help promote sleep, including meditation, breathing exercises, and guided imagery.
+It prepares your body and mind to drift off to sleep.
+Practicing these proven methods below can help you achieve restful sleep more quickly.

 A noisy setting can make it difficult to quickly achieve restful sleep.
 In addition to reducing any unnecessary or bothersome sounds, you may find that listening to soothing music helps you relax and block out external noises.